 Our History

 Pecan has been serving Peckham since 1989.
 The changing needs of the community have led to Pecan’s projects evolving over the years.
-But the primary focus has remained the same: supporting local people to achieve their potential.
+But the primary focus has remained the same: supporting local people to achieve their potential and fighting poverty.

 Pecan's newest project, Family Works, takes a holistic approach to helping those with family get back into work where there are complex barriers or needs.